-What to consider when designing a new web site to ensure you have the foundations of a profitable website?
+What do you need to consider to ensure you have the foundations of a profitable website?

 When you set out to build a brand new website for your business then you fall into 3 general categories: